corda/corda/docs/source/quickstart-index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Open a command prompt or terminal.
-2. Clone the CorDapp example repo by running ``git clone https://github.com/corda/cordapp-example``
+2. Clone the CorDapp example repo by running: ``git clone https://github.com/corda/cordapp-example``
-3. Move into the ``cordapp-example`` folder by running ``cd cordapp-example``
+3. Move into the ``cordapp-example`` folder by running: ``cd cordapp-example``
-4. Checkout the corresponding branch for Corda Enterprise by running ``git checkout release-enterprise-V3`` in the current directory.
+4. Checkout the corresponding branch by running: ``git checkout release-V4`` in the current directory.

 Step Two: Creating an IntelliJ project